-If you checked box D2 on page 1, do not fill in this part.
+If you checked Item D2 in the Heading on page 1, do not fill in this part.

 If the organization is a private operating foundation for any of the years shown in Part XIII, do not complete the portions of Part XIII that apply to those years.
 If there are excess qualifying distributions for any tax year, do not carry them over to a year in which the organization is a private operating foundation or to any later year.
-For example, if a foundation made excess qualifying distributions in 2010 and became a private operating foundation in 2012, the excess qualifying distributions from 2010 could be applied against the distributable amount for 2011 but not to any year after 2011.

-The purpose of this part is to enable the foundation to comply with the rules for applying its qualifying distributions for the year 2012.
+For example, if a foundation made excess qualifying distributions in 2011 and became a private operating foundation in 2013, the excess qualifying distributions from 2011 could be applied against the distributable amount for 2012 but not to any year after 2012.
+The purpose of this part is to enable the foundation to comply with the rules for applying its qualifying distributions for the year 2013.
 In applying the qualifying distributions, there are three basic steps.

-1. Reduce any undistributed income for 2011 (but not below zero).
+1. Reduce any undistributed income for 2012 (but not below zero).

-2. The organization may use any part or all remaining qualifying distributions for 2012 to satisfy elections.
-For example, if undistributed income remained for any year before 2011, it could be reduced to zero or, if the foundation wished, the distributions could be treated as distributions out of corpus.
+2. The organization may use any part or all remaining qualifying distributions for 2013 to satisfy elections.
+For example, if undistributed income remained for any year before 2012, it could be reduced to zero or, if the foundation wished, the distributions could be treated as distributions out of corpus.

-3. If no elections are involved, apply remaining qualifying distributions to the 2012 distributable amount on line 4d.
-If the remaining qualifying distributions are greater than the 2012 distributable amount, the excess is treated as a distribution out of corpus on line 4e.
+3. If no elections are involved, apply remaining qualifying distributions to the 2013 distributable amount on line 4d.
+If the remaining qualifying distributions are greater than the 2013 distributable amount, the excess is treated as a distribution out of corpus on line 4e.

-If for any reason the 2012 qualifying distributions do not reduce any 2011 undistributed income to zero, the amount not distributed is subject to a 30% tax.
-If the 2011 income remains undistributed at the end of 2013, it could be subject again to the 30% tax.
+If for any reason the 2013 qualifying distributions do not reduce any 2012 undistributed income to zero, the amount not distributed is subject to a 30% tax.
+If the 2012 income remains undistributed at the end of 2014, it could be subject again to the 30% tax.
 Also, see section 4942(b) for the circumstances under which a second-tier tax could be imposed.